Kilnhurst Weir Improvements

 Why are there only 3 options?
 There's an obvious 4th option which is to do nothing.
 There could be many more options that locals could have put forward, if they had been given the opportunity.
 Why didn't you open up the discussion earlier to allow a wider debate?
 Why are you only giving the public 4 weeks to consider these preset proposals when clearly you have had this on the table for some considerable time?
 Is this process merely to tick the box or a genuine discussion?
 Why are the open days at times when income tax payers are at work?

-Anthony Delaney asked about 1 year ago
+Anthony Delaney asked over 1 year ago

 Thank you for your question and comments.
 Due to the sensitive nature of the weir all options were explored, including the option to use the highway which was dismissed, and we were left with 3 viable options.